be5invis/Iosevka/README.md

   - Otherwise the font will be sans-serif.
 * `no-cv-ss`: Optional, Boolean, disables `cv##` and `ss##` OpenType features.
 * `no-ligation`: Optional, Boolean, disables ligations.
-* `digit-form`: Optional, String, configures the default form of digits (figures).
-  - When set to `old-style`, old-style digit figures will be used.
-  - When absent or set to `lining`, lining digit figures will be used.

 Build plan could have 5 optional subsections: `ligations`, `variants`, `weights`, `widths` and `slopes`.